enoklearn/engineering/exercises/monitoring/performance-boost.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Discuss with your mentor a performance bottleneck that you could fix with another software engineer on a project.
+1. Discuss with your mentor a performance bottleneck that you could fix with another software engineer on a project
-2. Pair up with another software engineer to fix the bottleneck.
+2. Pair up with another software engineer to fix the bottleneck
-3. Meet up with your mentor and discuss the steps you took to fix the bottleneck.
+3. Meet up with your mentor and discuss what you did to fix the bottleneck

 ## Questions